-Debora Bamforth, a consultant, has more than 30 years of experience in education.
+Debora Bamforth, a consultant, has more than 40 years of experience in education.
 She served as principal of the D. J. Bakie School in New Hampshire and also worked in the Timberlane District, where she designed and implemented an enrichment program for a school of nearly 1,200 students before assuming the administrative role of curriculum coordinator.

 As one of two finalists for the 2014 Principal of the Year, Debora was presented with the 2014 Role Model Award.
 She was selected for the Chinese Cultural Exchange Program, traveling to China in April 2012 to visit schools in Beijing, Tong Ling, and Shanghai.
 Debora has twice been nominated for the Disney American Teacher Award.
 In 1998, she received the COOL Award for Outstanding Educators and was a recipient of a Fulbright Memorial Scholarship that allowed her to study education in Japan.
 She is the co-creator of the Writer’s Academy Summer Institute at the University of New Hampshire and was a co-facilitator for the Seacoast Principals group that met monthly.
 She is an active participant in NAESP, NHASP, and ASCD.

-Debora graduated from Rivier College with a master of education degree in administration and an undergraduate degree from Salem State College.
+Debora graduated from Rivier College with a master of education degree in administration and holds an undergraduate degree from Salem State College.

 PLC at Work®

 PLC at Work® experts have proven success in leading the PLC at Work process in a school or district.
 Work with them to implement a focus on learning, build a collaborative culture, and create a results orientation that leads to sustained, substantive school improvement.

 - Growth Mindset